Right-invariant Sobolev metrics of fractional order on the diffeomorphism group of the circle: Euler equations on homogeneous spaces

 An important application of Theorem~\ref{thm:PSL2_theorem} is the Euler-Weil-Petersson equation, which corresponds to the inertia operator

 This equation has been related with the Weil-Petersson metric on the universal Teichm\"{u}ller space $T(1)$ in \cite{NS1995,TT2006}.
 The corresponding geodesic flow has been extensively studied in \cite{Gay2009}.
-Recall first that $\D{s}$, the space of homeomorphisms of class $H^{s}$ as well as their inverse is a topological group only for $s>3/2$ and that $3/2$ is therefore a critical exponent.
-One of the main results in \cite{Gay2009} is that, the inertia operator $A$ defines on a suitable replacement for the ``$H^{3/2}$ diffeomorphisms group'', a right-invariant \emph{strong Riemannian structure} which is moreover geodesically complete (i.e., geodesics are defined for all times).
+One of the main results of this paper is that the inertia operator $A$ defines on a suitable replacement\footnote{$\D{s}$, the space of homeomorphisms of class $H^{s}$ as well as their inverse is a topological group, if and only if, $s>3/2$.} for the ``diffeomorphism group of class $H^{3/2}$ '', a right-invariant \emph{strong Riemannian structure} which is, moreover, geodesically complete.

-Our point of view here is completely different in the sense that we want to study the corresponding right-invariant metric on the Fr\'{e}chet Lie group $\DiffSfix{3}$ and its Hilbert approximations $\D{s}$ for $s >3/2$.
+Our point of view is completely different because we are interested in the geodesic flow for the right-invariant metric on the Fr\'{e}chet Lie group $\DiffSfix{3}$ and its Hilbert approximation $\D{s}$ for $s >3/2$.
 The price to pay is the fact that the metric only defines a \emph{weak Riemannian structure}.
 Nevertheless, theorem~\ref{thm:PSL2_theorem} applies in this case.
 Indeed, $A$ satisfies the hypothesis of theorem~\ref{thm:main_theorem} and all conditions of theorem~\ref{thm:PSL2_theorem}.
-This shows the local existence of geodesics on $\DiffSfix{3}$, which doesn't seems to be a consequence of the results in \cite{Gay2009}.
+This proves short time existence of geodesics on $\DiffSfix{3}$, which doesn't seem to be a consequence of the results in \cite{Gay2009}.